National Health Insurance

 High-Cost Medical Expenses

-If you present an "Eligibility Certificate for Ceiling-Amount Application" at the medical facility counter, the payment will be limited to the ceiling amounts as listed below.
-You can apply for the "Eligibility Certificate for Ceiling-Amount Application" at the Town Hall (Health and Welfare Division, Health Insurance Section).
+If you present an "Eligibility Certificate for Ceiling-Amount" at the medical facility counter, the payment will be limited to the ceiling amounts as listed below.
+You can apply for the "Eligibility Certificate for Ceiling-Amount" at the Town Hall (Health and Welfare Division, Health Insurance Section).
 Please bring your My Number Health Insurance Card or NHI Eligibility Certificate, and a personal seal.
 If you cannot apply for the ceiling amount certification in advance, you will need to pay the costs upfront at the counter, then apply to NHI for reimbursement.
 Once approved, you will be reimbursed for the high-cost medical expenses.

 Income categorySelf-Payment Ceiling